 As I recall our MBC group first met at JFK airport for our overseas flight to Hamburg.
 The flight was a charter although we were not the only folks on it.
 Although I was less than the drinking age in the US, those rules didn't apply overseas, and I was delighted to sample all the free booze on offer on the plane.

 Once we arrived, my first order of business was to buy a camera.
 I had never owned or used an SLR, but based on comments from friends I was determined to purchase a Pentax.
 For reasons that are lost in time I wanted an Asahi branded Pentax rather than the Honeywell branded versions available in the US.
 I suppose that is the reason that I waited until arriving in Europe.

 Even more obscure was my decision to forego a built-in light meter, which was a relatively new feature at the time.
 Instead I bought a stand-alone light meter and regretted that decision for the rest of the time I used that camera.
 The light meter was erratic and cumbersome and much of the time I simply relied on a guess as to the proper exposure.
 It is a wonder that any pictures came out at all!

 A very odd purchase in Hamburg was an alto recorder (blockflöte).
 I no longer recall why I wanted one, but I went out of my way to find it.
-I never really learned to play the thing even though I carried it around for many years.
-I think I still have it.
+I never really learned to play the thing even though I still have it and the instruction book (in German) that I purchased with it.